amazon-archives/cost-optimization-ec2-right-sizing/README.md

 Source code for the AWS solution "Cost Optimization: EC2 Right Sizing".
 Please see the main solution for the [Cost Optimization: EC2 Right Sizing](https://aws.amazon.com/answers/account-management/cost-optimization-ec2-right-sizing/).

 ## Cloudformation template
+/deployment
 - cost-optimization-ec2-right-sizing.template

-You will need to replace %%BUCKET_NAME%% in the template to point to the bucket where you put your own copies of the Python source code below.
+You will need to replace %%BUCKET_NAME%% & %%VERSION%% in the template to point to the bucket where you put your own copies of the Python source code below.

 ## Python source code
+/source
 - callgcw.py
 - deleteandterminate.py
 - getcloudwatchmetrics.py